mtulio/mtulio.labs/docs/guides/ocp-aws-outposts.md

 - Reason: CLB attached the Outpost node but can't route traffic to it.

 Result:
-- unreachable some requests
+- Can connect to the listener but can't reach the backend
-- eventual balanced to the node which has the application
+- unreachable requests

 Default service CLB: